Premier League and Football League: Ups & downs and European qualification

 SCOTTISH CHAMPIONSHIP

+St Mirren were promoted to the Premiership as champions after avoiding defeat by Livingston on 14 April, while runners-up Livingston were promoted on 20 May after beating Premiership side Partick in the play-off final.

 Bottom club Brechin City, without a win all season, had their relegation to League One confirmed on 24 March.
-The ninth-placed team will enter a play-off with three League One sides.
+Ninth-placed Dumbarton were relegated on 13 May after losing their play-off final to League One side Alloa.

 SCOTTISH LEAGUE ONE